Imagine walking into a bright and spacious photography studio, nerves and excitement mingling within you.

 5. Candid Pose

-When you’re taking headshots, you just have to remember that headshots are meant to portray oneself in a professional manner.
+When taking headshots, remember that they are meant to portray oneself in a professional manner.

 6. Use/Play With Props

-Bring something into your headshot to make your headshot seem warmer and more personable.
-For example, you can bring a stethoscope or your glasses in the headshot.
+Bring something into your headshot to make it seem warmer and more personable.
+For example, you can bring a stethoscope or your glasses into the headshot.

 This will make your headshot seem more personable, especially if you are a doctor or another professional using the headshot for your professional profile.